Tuna-Onguner/Bilkent/README.md

 - Lab 3
 - Lab 4
 - Lab 6

+Note that Lab 5 is not shared since I did not do it.

 ## CS 315: Programming Languages
 Required Languages: Python, Rust, Ruby, JavaScript, Dart, Lua, PHP<br/>(All, except for Python and JS, may change from one semester to another.)